-Arriving at a moment of unprecedented worldwide flux, this timely, vital and dramatic new art work ponders one of modern life’s great questions – what if women ruled the world?
+Arriving at a moment of unprecedented worldwide flux, this timely, vital and dramatic new art work considered one of modern life’s great questions – what if women ruled the world?

-In a war room, a group of 11 women will be confronted by some of the urgent crises of our time.
-Each night, a professional cast will be joined on stage by a different group of female experts: scientists, politicians, activists and thinkers of global reputation.
-Together they will spend the evening trying to solve the global emergency as the clock ticks.
+In a war room, a group of 11 women were confronted by some of the urgent crises of our time.
+Each night, a professional cast were joined on stage by a different group of female experts: scientists, politicians, activists and thinkers of global reputation.
+Together they spent the evening attempting to solve the global emergency as the clock ticked.

-Yael Bartana is in conversation at 2pm on Saturday July 1 at Halle St Peters.
-Tickets are £5 via Interdependence or call 0843 208 1840.
+Yael Bartana was in conversation on Saturday July 1 at Halle St Peters.

 Commissioned and produced by Manchester International Festival, European Capital of Culture Aarhus 2017 and Volksbühne Berlin.
 Photo: Tristam Kenton